 Stock up early on your east-bound road trip with a stop in at Honey’s Bakehouse.
 If you rate your bakeries more on their sweet offering than anything else, this place will be your heaven.
 They’re offering one of the best apple turnovers going around, delicious bee stings and the all-important old-school jam or custard doughnuts.
 The real standout here though is the deep fried vanilla slice, which comes lightly coated in sugar.
 This place is where diets go to die.

 CC’s Coffee and Cake

-It’s all well and good to run a great bakery in the lush south west, but to uphold pie standards all the way out in Hyden is another thing altogether.
-The town welcomes a higher than the wheatbelt average number of tourist who flock to see Wave Rock, so a solid bakery is needed—and the Bush Bakehouse delivers.
-Their pies boast thick and crispy pastry and well-seasoned, generous filling, not to mention great variety: get anything from a classic peppered steak to a curried beef to a country classic chicken and veg.
-Best eaten with a choc milk before a trip out to see the rock, obviously.
+It’s all well and good to run a great bakery in the lush South West, but to uphold pie standards all the way out in Hyden is another thing altogether.
+The town welcomes a higher than the Wheatbelt average number of tourist who flock to see Wave Rock, so a solid bakery is needed; and the Bush Bakehouse delivers.
+Their pies boast thick and crispy pastry and well-seasoned, generous filling, not to mention great variety.
+Get anything from a classic peppered steak to a curried beef to a country classic chicken and veg.
+Best eaten with a choc milk before a trip out to see the rock.

 Rottnest Island Bakery